Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Introduction

 Here we address these two issues based on numerical and analytical calculations of very simple examples, namely a single harmonic oscillator or an ensemble of oscillators with a continuum distribution of frequencies.
 The interest of this choice is twofold.
 First, due to its simplicity, we can obtain exact analytical expressions for most quantities of interest, including all time dependent correlations and exact expressions for the discretized path integrals.
 The availability of these expressions enables a precise control of the different sources of error, which can be both of statistical origin or associated with the discretization itself.
 Second, the harmonic oscillator is at the heart of the harmonic theory of solids, the natural starting point for any calculation of transport in insulating solids.
-Completely controlling this case is, therefore, crucial for any serious step forward in this direction.
+Completely controlling this case is, therefore, crucial for any serious step forward in this direction. \mh{We conclude the study by providing promising indications of the performance of our method when applied to the strongly anharmonic case of a particle evolving in a double well potential.}

 The manuscript is organized as follows: in Sect.~\ref{sec:PIMC} we introduce the general formalism of the path integral and imaginary time correlations, while in Sect.~\ref{sec:inversion} we present the procedure that we have developed to cope with the inversion problem.
 In Sect.~\ref{sec:estimators} we next describe a new approach that circumvents the issue of the diverging variance for current-current correlators.
 Finally, in Sects~\ref{sec:case1} and~\ref{sec:case2} we illustrate the application of these methods to a single harmonic oscillator, followed by the case of a collection of oscillators with a continuum distribution of frequencies, mimicking the density of states of a crystalline solid.
 In Sect.~\ref{sec:conclusion} we draw our conclusions.